A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Implementation

-\textbf{Execution policies} are objects that can be provided as the first argument to the standard algorithms of C++.
-The C++17 and C++20 Standards introduce four execution policy types~\cite{cxx17_standard,cxx20_standard}. \begin{itemize} \item \texttt{std::execution::seq} requires that a parallel algorithm's execution not be parallelized. \item \texttt{std::execution::par} indicates that a parallel algorithm's execution may be parallelized.
-Within this policy, all the different scheduling types

-from OpenMP are available through objects called \textit{execution parameters.} \item \texttt{std::execution::unseq} indicates that a parallel algorithm's execution may be vectorized, e.g., executed on a single thread using instructions that operate on multiple data items. \item \texttt{std::execution::par\_unseq} indicates that a parallel algorithm's execution may be parallelized, vectorized, or migrated across threads.
+\textbf{Execution policies} are objects that can be provided as the first argument to the standard algorithms of C\texttt{++}.
+The C\texttt{++}17 and C\texttt{++}20 Standards introduce four execution policy types~\cite{cxx17_standard,cxx20_standard}.
+All of these are used for unique predefined type instances to disambiguate parallel algorithm overloading: \begin{itemize} \item \texttt{std::execution::seq} requires that a parallel algorithm's execution not be parallelized.
+The invocations of element access functions in parallel algorithms are indeterminately sequenced in the calling thread. \item \texttt{std::execution::par} indicates that a parallel algorithm's execution may be parallelized.
+The invocations of element access functions are permitted to execute in either the invoking thread or in a thread implicitly created by the library and are indeterminately sequenced with respect to each other. \item \texttt{std::execution::par\_unseq} indicates that a parallel algorithm's execution may be parallelized, vectorized, or migrated across threads.
+The invocations of element access functions are permitted to execute in an unordered fashion in unspecified threads, and unsequenced with respect to one another within each thread. \item \texttt{std::execution::unseq} indicates that a parallel algorithm's execution may be vectorized, e.g., executed on a single thread using instructions that operate on multiple data items. \end{itemize}